Solo Cruising: Tips for Traveling Alone on Your Next Cruise

 Once the ship pulls into port, you can venture on a shore excursion with other guests or strike out on your own.
 Fellow solo travelers tend to join shore excursion trips, so that's an easy way to make friends with whom you can plan future activities onboard.
 Blow bubbles and explore dive sites in the aquarium-clear waters of Bonaire with a scuba dive buddy, embrace your curiosity on a cultural tour of Kyoto, learn to surf in Oahu or explore the Greek ruins in Athens.
 Back on the ship, you'll have plenty of shared memories with your shipmates.

-Your Own Team Of Experts
+Your Own Team of Experts

-As a solo traveler onboard, it's often easy to get to know the staff.
+As a solo traveler on board, it's often easy to get to know the staff.
 Crew members usually hail from all around the world and often share your love of travel.
-They're experts at recommending the best things to do no matter your interest and are also savvy when it comes to helping guests choose excursions and making the most of the ship's features.
-On one cruise, a staff member showed me which lounge chair area was bound to get the most shade throughout the day.
+They're experts at recommending the best things to do, no matter your interest, and are also savvy when it comes to helping guests choose excursions and making the most of the ship's features.
+On one cruise, a staff member showed me which lounge chair area was bound to get the most shade throughout the day. .

 Dining is one of the most common conundrums for solo travelers, especially if you're not keen on ordering room service each evening.
-Fortunately, the maître d' often has a good eye for matching solo travelers at a dining table together as long as you simply let staff know in advance.
+Fortunately, the maître d' often has a good eye for matching solo travelers at a dining table together, as long as you simply let staff know in advance.
 If you'd like your solo vacation to double as a complete retreat, bring a book along and enjoy dining in your own company.
 Don't be afraid to enter the specialty dining restaurants, either.

-It's A Good Value
+It's a Good Value

 Ready To Travel Alone?